Tag: Delphi history

 The winged goddess, Nike was the symbol of victory who expressed the will of the gods in Greek myths.
 She named and rewarded the winners.
 Many Nikes were found at the sanctuary in Delphi coming from public buildings.

 We can also find some meager remains of the two other buildings built around 500 B.C., located east of the temple.
 They are attributed to the precinct of the local hero Phylakos (Phylacus).
-According to Herodotus, the two heroes-Phylakos and Autonoos, defeated the Persians in 480 BC by hurling the stones down on them.
+According to Herodotus, the two heroes-Phylakos and Autonoos, defeated the Persians in 480 BC by hurling stones down on them.

 The Treasuries